phorton1/Arduino-teensyExpression/readme.md

 This project relies on the teensyDuino installation.

 It also depends on a number of Arduino libraries that must be manually placed in your Arduino/libraries folder.
-There is one small library that I wrote, that I generally use in my Arduino programs, and is common to more than one of my published projects.
+There is one small library that I wrote (myDebug.h and myDebug.cpp), that I generally use in my Arduino programs, and is common to more than one of my published projects.

-In addition there are several libraries that are publicly available, but unchanged by me, which I have forked into my github account for ease in finding them, and to provide me with a stable known "snapshot" of those libraries.
+In addition there are several libraries that are publicly available, but unchanged by me (ILI9341_t3 and ILI9341_fonts), which I have forked into my github account for ease in finding them, and to provide me with a stable known "snapshot" of those libraries.

-And finally there are some libraries that are publicly available, but to which I have made modifications to, small or large, in order to get them to work in this project.
+And finally there are some libraries that are publicly available, but to which I have made modifications to, small or large, in order to get them to work in this project (my_LCDWIKI_*).

 Each of these libraries is available as a github project here in my account, with a